ramirezsebas/nodepy-cli/README.md

 # Node JS CLI

-CLI that generates the structure of a Node JS project with Express.
+CLI that generates the structure of a Node JS project with Express(Boilerplate code).

-Initializes a Git Repository for your Project.
+Initialize a Git Repository for your Project.

 Soports Relational Database with the ORM Sequelize: